Amazon bid to scrap historic union win blocked

 Even when the agency upholds a union victory, experts say companies who don’t want a unionized workforce often refuse to negotiate.
 That move can trigger protracted legal battles in federal court, which some companies could use as a backdoor attempt to thwart labor victories.

-Amazon did not immediately respond for a request for comment on what it plans to do next.
+Amazon did not immediately respond to a request for comment on what it plans to do next.

+In May, the nascent union lost a separate election at a neighboring warehouse, as defending its initial win from the e-commerce giant sapped enthusiasm elsewhere.
+Other campaigns have kicked off at Amazon warehouses in North Carolina, Kentucky and elsewhere, as workers attempt to gather enough signatures to qualify for a union election.
+Amazon workers at a warehouse near Albany, New York are slated to vote in their own election in the coming months.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.